 A well known technique for proving exponential mixing of suspension flows is to take a Laplace transform of the correlation function, and express this transform in terms of iterates of \emph{transfer operators}.
 To deal with the $q$ aspect, one uses \emph{skew transfer operators}, one operator for each $q$.
 The transfer operators act on vector valued $C^1$ functions on $\Xi$ and one needs spectral estimates for the transfer operators that are uniform in $q$.
 This strategy of proving uniform exponential mixing via $q$-uniform bounds on transfer operators originates in work of Oh and Winter \cite{OW}.
 One needs estimates for the transfer operators in two regimes: high frequency (given by Proposition \ref{prop:contraction-transfer-warped}) and low frequency (given by Proposition \ref{prop:Contraction-congruence-transfer}).

-The technique for carrying out the necessary high frequency estimates are due to Dolgopyat \cite{DOLG} and extended to the current setting, with no $q$-aspect, by Avila, Gou\"{e}zel, and Yoccoz\cite{AGY}.
+The technique for carrying out the necessary high frequency estimates are due to Dolgopyat \cite{DOLG} and extended to the current setting, with no $q$-aspect, by Avila, Gou\"{e}zel, and Yoccoz \cite{AGY}.
 The use of the Dolgopyat argument to establish $q$-uniform versions of the high frequency estimates was first done by Oh and Winter \cite{OW}, and then in a different setting by Magee, Oh, and Winter \cite{MOW}.
-Since it is now established that the Dolgopyat argument gives $q$-uniform estimates for skew transfer operators whenever it works for the base transfer operator, and in the current setting the bounds for the base transfer operator were proved in \cite{AGY}, we do not give the details in this paper, although in Section \ref{ssec:spectral} we explain why the same arguments work in the current setting.
+In Section \ref{sec:dolg} we explain how to extend the arguments of Avila, Gou\"{e}zel, and Yoccoz in this regime to skew transfer operators.